browserengineering/book/book/animations.md

 requestAnimationFrame(run_animation_frame);
 ```

-Here `animate` makes some small change to the page to give the
+The `animate` function then makes some small change to the page to
-impression of continuous change.
-It returns `true` until it's done
+give the impression of continuous change.[^animate-return] By changing
-animating, and then stops.
-By changing what `animate` does we can
-change what animation occurs.
+what `animate` does we can change what animation occurs.

+[^animate-return]: It returns `true` while it's animating, and then
+    stops.

-Let's write a fade animation.
-We can fade in something in by smoothly
+For example, we can fade an element in by smoothly transitioning its
-transitioning its `opacity` value from 0.1 to 0.999.[^why-not-one] If we
+`opacity` value from 0.1 to 0.999.[^why-not-one] Doing this over 120
-want to do this animation over 120 frames (about two seconds), that
-means we need to increase the opacity by about 0.008 on each frame.
+frames (about two seconds) means increasing the opacity by about 0.008
+each frame.

 [^why-not-one]: Real browsers apply certain optimizations when opacity
 is exactly 1, so real-world websites often start and end animations at
 0.999 so that each frame is drawn the same way and the animation is
 smooth.
-Starting and ending animations at 0.999 is also a common trick used on
+Starting and ending animations at 0.999 is also a common trick
-web sites that want to avoid visual popping of the content as it goes
+used on web sites that want to avoid visual popping of the content as
-in and out of GPU-accelerated mode.
-I chose 0.999 because the visual
+it goes in and out of GPU-accelerated mode.
+I chose 0.999 because the
-difference from 1.0 is imperceptible.
+visual difference from 1.0 is imperceptible.

-For example, let's animate this `div` containing some text:
+So let's take this `div` containing some text:

 ``` {.html file=example-opacity-html}
 <div>This text fades</div>
 ```

-The `animate` function will track how many frames have occurred, and
-interpolate accordingly.
+And write an `animate` function to incrementally change its `opacity`:

 ``` {.javascript file=example-opacity-js replace=animate/fade_in}
 var div = document.querySelectorAll("div")[0];